 Beyond the Selfie: Representation & the Psyche

-From the cave of Altamira, to Albrecht Dürer, to Kim Kardashian, humans have endeavored to create their own facsimile.
+From the cave of Altamira, to Albrecht Dürer, to Kim Kardashian humans have endeavored to create their own facsimile.
 Once the concern of skilled artisans the self portrait in the digital age has disseminated unto the untrained masses.
 This workshop will contemplate that evolution & reflect on the distances & similarities between the self-portrait & the selfie.
-Throughout the week we will study & discuss self-portraitists through slide presentations, lectures, discussions, individual meetings, and field trips.
+Throughout the week we will study & discuss self-portraitists through slide presentations, lectures, discussions, and individual meetings.
 Students will be given a daily self-portrait assignment & are also expected to complete a separate small portfolio of self-portraits for a final critique.
 Participants will be encouraged to explore broad issues regarding self-representation, especially relating to intimacy, psychology, identity, and sensuality.
 Otherwise a technical comfort with your camera/s is the only prerequisite.
 A week prior to the class there will be an assignment sent by email - due on the first day.